Run at the root of the project

 See the Pen js_redux_toolkit_integration-1 by Hexlet (@hexlet) on CodePen.

-Part of this initialization is done once and then hardly ever changes.
-The main application code will be added in components and slices.
-And unlike pure Redux, there will be much less of this code, thanks to the slices and the ability to mutate the data within the reduces.
-More on this in the next lesson.
+You do some of this initialization once and then seldom change it because you will add the majority of application code in components and slides.
+Unlike pure Redux, there will be much less of this code, thanks to slices and the ability to mutate data within reducers.
+More on this we are going to discuss in the next lesson.

 The Hexlet support team or other students will answer you.